openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 **Attribute _bonus/penalty_** - When wielding the item, the owner’s attribute is increased or decreased by the amount indicated.

-**Intelligent** - The item is sentient and possesses its own unique intelligence.
-It possesses its own mental and social attributes, and has the ability to communicate either audibly or telepathically.
-The item’s description will detail any attribute scores as well as restrictions to its communication (such as the ability to only communicate with the wielder).
+**Intelligent** - The item is sentient and possesses its own psyche and personality, including mental and social attributes.
+It also has the ability to communicate audibly or telepathically.
+The item description will detail any attribute scores as well as communication limits (such as the ability to only communicate with the wielder).

 **Unfailing** - Any dice rolled when using this item’s abilities treat a result of 1 as a result of the maximum instead.
 Rolling a 1 also results in a dice explosion just as if the die had rolled maximum.
 So, for example, rolling a 1 on a d8 would be treated as an 8.
 A 1 on a d20 would be a 20.

 **Slaying (creature type)** - When the item is used to make a damaging attack against the indicated creature type and exceeds the target’s defense by 5 or more, the target immediately dies.

-> ##### Some Things, Money Can’t Buy
->
-> Possessing a legendary item marks a dramatic shift in the capability and power of a given character.
-As such, these items are too valuable to be bought, and unlikely to find a buyer unless you want to sell them for a fraction of their value.
-It is typically the most fun for everyone if players discover these powerful items as part of a quest, or an unexpected reward for achieving a dramatic milestone in a story arc.
-GMs can even ask their players what kind of powerful artifact or relic they envision being most suited to their character.
-No character should ever begin play with access to an artifact or a relic.

-\page
+## Legendary Items

 #### Void Cannon